Afghanistan: US intelligence warns Biden against troop pullout | DW | 27.03.2021

 Austin, visiting Kabul last weekend, said only that America wanted a "responsible end'' to Afghanistan's decadeslong warfare.

-And at the United Nations earlier this week, US Ambassador Linda Thomas-Greenfield warned that gains for Afghan woman, girls and health care would not be sacrificed.
+And at the United Nations earlier this week, US Ambassador Linda Thomas-Greenfield warned that gains for Afghan women, girls and health care would not be sacrificed.

 "We will not give an inch on this point," she told the Security Council, echoing a key point in the US intelligence report.